cloudfoundry/eirini-release/docs/security-guidelines.md

 For other implementations of the Kubernetes networking model, take a look [here](https://kubernetes.io/docs/concepts/cluster-administration/networking/#how-to-implement-the-kubernetes-networking-model).
 Keep in mind that not all implementations support defining network polcies (e.g. Flannel).
 For a more detailed comparison between different plugins, take a look [here](https://docs.google.com/spreadsheets/d/1qCOlor16Wp5mHd6MQxB5gUEQILnijyDLIExEpqmee2k/edit#gid=0) (not maintained by us).

-## Staging PodSecurityPolicy

-_Note: For this section, ensure that PodSecurityPolicy support is enabled on your cluster.
-This is platform specific (e.g. in GKE this is not enabled by default)._

-By default, when staging is enabled Eirini attaches a specific Service Account to the staging pods.
-This Service Account permissions can be found [here](../helm/eirini/templates/staging-pod-security-policy.yaml).
-They allow the mounting of volumes because staging needs that capability.
-Mounting volumes is not allowed by the Application PodSecurityPolicy (see below).

 ## Application PodSecurityPolicy
 _Note: For this section, ensure that PodSecurityPolicy support is enabled on your cluster.
 This is platform specific (e.g. in GKE this is not enabled by default)._